 The Best Grass Seed for Sunny Areas

 The best grass seed for sunny areas is going to be Turf Type Tall Fescue.
-This turf type has been determined to work well for soil conditions in Allentown, Bethlehem, and Easton, PA.
+This turf type has been determined to work well for soil conditions in Pennsylvania.
 It is more drought-tolerant as well as lower maintenance.

 We utilize a blend that is much higher quality than anything you would purchase in a big box store.
 This means we’re not just planting weeds in your lawn that you’ll have to deal with later.